Are Hydrocarbons a Curse or Foundation for the Global Economy?

 10. History of civilisational development; agricultural and industrial revolutions; the progress of science and religion have always been connected to the evolution of a raw paradigm.

 "We need oil and gas to live no less than air or water.
-Moreover, as of current, there is no mechanism for replacing crude oil and raw materials on a global scale with a cleaner resource, neither it shows up any time soon.
+Moreover, currently there is no mechanism for replacing crude oil and raw materials on a global scale with a cleaner resource, neither it shows up any time soon.
 Of course, the use of renewable energy will be increased through the introduction of new technologies.
 This is what we call progress, and it is good news.
-However, global oil consumption will be decreasing very slowly and will be never put a stop to.
-As for gas, demand on it will continue rising for a long time to come," said Prof Vladimir Litvinenko, D.Eng.Sc.
+However, global oil consumption will be decreasing very slowly and will never end.
+As for the gas, demand on it will continue rising for a long time to come," said Prof. Vladimir Litvinenko, D.Eng.Sc.

 Conference participants noted that the fuel and energy sector's impact on the global economy could not be overestimated.
 Energy is the foundation on which development of enterprises, industries and society as a whole rests.
 But alternative technologies are undoubtedly an integral element of technological progress in which humanity's future lies.
 Therefore vast financial, human and material resources must be allocated for acceptance and enhancement of such technologies.